zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

    1. Production - Live production systems open for access from the internet/VPN.
    2. Test/Dev/Private (Learning, Experimenting).

-4. What certificates storage type you plan to use?
+4. What certificates storage type do you plan to use?
    1. I plan to use z/OS keyring.
    2. I plan to use keystore/truststore files pair.